Pet Insurance

 Does Pet Insurance Cover Death?

-Euthanasia is covered, but cremation and burial costs are typically excluded in most accident and illness pet insurance policies.
+Euthanasia is often covered when deemed medically necessary, but cremation and burial costs are typically excluded in most accident and illness pet insurance policies.

 Does Pet Insurance Cover Declawing?